-Only state employees called to active duty in support of a national emergency (under United States Code, Title 10 or Title 32) and whose military pay is less than their gross state pay are eligible for differential pay.
-Service members involved in routine military training or who are attending military schools are not entitled to this differential pay.519
+Only state employees who are called to active duty in support of a national emergency (under United States Code, Title 10 or Title 32) and whose military pay is less than their gross state pay are eligible for differential pay.
+Service members involved in routine military training or who are attending military schools are not entitled to this differential pay.
+531

-If emergency leave is granted to state employees activated for military duty, those employees will accrue sick leave and vacation leave each month they receive pay from the state agency or institution of higher education.
-The sick and vacation leave will be accrued but not posted until the employee returns to full employment with the state agency.520
+If emergency leave is granted to a state employee activated for military duty, that employee will accrue sick leave and vacation leave each month that he or she receives pay from a state agency or institution of higher education.
+The sick and vacation leave will be accrued but not posted until the employee returns to full employment with the state agency or institution of higher education.
+532